San Pietro, Modena: History

+The sixth chapel on the right contains an altarpiece by Giovanni Gherardo Dalle Catene depicting the Madonna, St Luke, and John the Evangelist.

+The wooden choir was carved by Gian Francesco Testi.
+The 16th century organ was made by Giovanni Battista Facchetti.
+The sacristy has frescoes attributed to Girolamo da Vignola and engraved choir benches (1548) by Gianfrancesco da Cremona.

 The monastery was suppressed during the French invasion of 1796, but re-opened with the restoration of the Duke of Modena.
 The monastery was again closed in 1866, although benedictines have remained parish priests.